 General Java Recommendations

-Classes should be "sentence case", meaning each word has initial letter capitalized.
+Classes should be "title case" (also called "Pascal case"), meaning each word has initial letter capitalized.
 Example: MyCustomClass

 Fields and methods should be "camel case", meaning that they start lower case, but use capitals for initial letter of each subsequent word.
 Example: mySpecialMethod().